Foreign policy of the Lyndon B. Johnson administration: Latin America

 Under the direction of Assistant Secretary of State Thomas C. Mann, Washington continued Kennedy's emphasis on the Alliance for Progress, which provided economic aid to speed up economic modernization in Latin America.
 Like Kennedy, Johnson sought to isolate Cuba, which was under the rule of the Soviet-aligned Fidel Castro.
+In 1964 Johnson pressured the Organisation of American States into imposing a commercial and diplomatic embargo against Cuba, this continued through to the mid-1970s.

 In 1965, the Dominican Civil War broke out between the government of President Donald Reid Cabral and supporters of former President Juan Bosch.
 On the advice of Abe Fortas, Johnson dispatched over 20,000 United States Marine Corps troops to the Dominican Republic.
 Their role was not to take sides but to evacuate American citizens and restore order.
 The U.S. also helped arrange an agreement providing for new elections.
 Johnson's use of force in ending the civil war alienated many in Latin America, and the region's importance to the administration receded as Johnson's foreign policy became increasingly dominated by the Vietnam War.

 Western Europe

 United Kingdom

 Harold Wilson, the British Prime Minister from 1964 to 1970, believed in a strong "Special Relationship" with the United States and wanted to highlight his dealings with the White House to strengthen his own prestige as a statesman.
 President Johnson disliked Wilson and ignored any "special" relationship.
-However when Johnson needed and asked for help to maintain American prestige, Wilson offered only lukewarm verbal support for the Vietnam War.
+However, when Johnson needed and asked for help to maintain American prestige, Wilson offered only lukewarm verbal support for the Vietnam War.
 Wilson and Johnson also differed sharply on British economic weakness and its declining status as a world power.
 Historian Jonathan Colman concludes it made for the most unsatisfactory "special" relationship in the 20th century.

 The tone of the relationship was set early on when Johnson sent Secretary of State Dean Rusk as head of the American delegation to the state funeral of Winston Churchill in January 1965, rather than the new vice president, Hubert Humphrey.
 Johnson himself had been hospitalized with influenza and advised by his doctors against attending the funeral.
 This perceived slight generated much criticism against the president, both in the U.K. and in the U.S.